Are you in Year 12 and have applied to study at Murdoch next year? We’ll take you through what you need to do next.

 A conditional offer means your place of study will be confirmed once you've satisfied certain conditions.
 For example, you're waiting to finish Year 12 or get your ATAR results.
 Here's more information if you're unsure about the difference between a conditional and unconditional offer.
 If you've got a conditional offer, congratulations.
 It's a huge weight off your shoulders knowing there's a university place waiting for you.
 Now, what you need to do next is:

 - Submit the relevant documents.
-Your offer will outline exactly what you need to do to meet the conditions, and how to upload any relevant documents.
+Your offer will outline exactly what you need to do to meet the conditions, and where to upload any relevant documents if required.

 When and how will this happen?

-- If you're awaiting your ATAR results, you'll be able to access this information when it's released on 18 December on the School Curriculum and Standards Authority website.
+- If you're awaiting your ATAR results, you'll be able to access this information when it's released on 17 December on the School Curriculum and Standards Authority website.
 These results will be available to us via TISC.

-- If you've completed a Certificate IV as your admission pathway, you'll need to upload your final certificate to the MyAdmission portal when it's issued.
+- If you've completed a Certificate IV as your admission pathway, you'll need to upload your final certificate to the TISC portal.

 - If you've completed a FlexiTrack High or TLC110 as your admission pathway, we'll review your results once available and assess your application.
 There is no need to send us anything.

-When our admissions team has the official documentation that you've met the conditions of your offer, we'll send an unconditional offer that you will be able to formally accept.
+When our admissions team accessed documentation illustrating that you've met the conditions of your offer, we'll send an unconditional offer that you will be able to formally accept.

 I don't have an offer yet.

 This information is for applicants who have not received an early offer.

-This is the final day to apply through TISC for main round offers and to organise your preferences in time for the main round of offers.
+This is the final day to apply through TISC to be considered for main round offers and to organise your preferences for the for the main round.
 Preference change is a simple process on the TISC website, and you have until 11:59pm to do so.